Waziup/learning-center-content/content/en/courses/7.AIDataScience/5.DataScience/_index.md

 Matplotlib is the plotting library to produce quality figures such as histogram, scatter plot etc… It is widely used for Data visualization.

+### Matplotlib exercise

+The simple example code below will load some test data and use Matplotlib to visualize the data:

 ```python
 import matplotlib.pyplot as plt